airmencoders/airmencoders.github.io/_pages/sdi-faq.md

 Yes, all the same rquirements for CC release and class attendance apply.
 See above more guard/reserve details.

 ### What do I get when I complete the course?
-Officers will receive an AF475, Enlisted and Civilian members will receive an LOE.
+Officers, Enlisted, and Civilian members will receive an LOE.

 ### Who should I reach out to with questions?
 If you are in the Space Force, please reach out to supra.coders [at] afwerx.af.mil.